Was Monday an omen?

 In addition to possibly stopping for lunch, my RA research had alerted me to one other place to stop on the drive from Mackinaw City to Saginaw.
 This would be Sea Shell City and its famous Man Eating Clam!
 Like the Wacky Taxidermy Museum, Sea Shell City had earned a mention on both AO and RA and that was good enough for me.
 It shouldn’t have been.

 You see, neither site detailed Sea Shell City’s hours.
-AO has no mention and RA simply lists its hours as May – Oct. daily 9-5 (though it also advises “Call to Verify”).
+AO has no mention and RA simply lists its hours as May – October daily 9-5 (though it also advises “Call to Verify”).
 Again, since this Monday was only 30 October I thought it would still be open.
 Again, I was WRONG!
-I should have taken a slightly deeper dive or simply followed RA’s advice and called because when I rode by the store as I drove south on I-75 it was closed.
+I should have taken a slightly deeper dive or simply followed R A’s advice and called because when I rode by the store as I drove south on I-75 it was closed.
 Research after I got home revealed that it’s only open through the third weekend in October.
-Here’s what I missed:
+Here’s a photo of what I missed.

-You can see more from Sea Shell City here.
+You can see more from Sea Shell City at mlive here.

 Have a jewel of a dinner.
 Or not.